tablecheck/vesper-icons/README.md

 - The Vesper Icons documentation is licensed under the CC BY 3.0 License:
   - http://creativecommons.org/licenses/by/3.0/
 - Attribution is not required but much appreciated:
-  - `Vesper Icons by KK Vesper - http://kkvesper.jp`
+  - `Vesper Icons by TableCheck - https://corp.tablecheck.com`
 - Vesper Icons intends to be license-compatible with [Font Awesome](http://fontawesome.io/).
 The FontAwesome license is available here: http://fontawesome.io/license